pegi3s/dockerfiles/i-tasser_server/README.md

 For Developers: To see `Formfind information`, just run: `cat ./opt/info`.

-# Using the I-TASSER Server image on Windows
+# Using the I-TASSER Server image in Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).